egozverev/mini-java-interpreter/README.md

 # mini-java-interpeter
 Mini Java Interpreter (Compiler Theory course practice, MIPT)
 ### Short Description
-This is a MJ interpreter I wrote first as a part of one of my MIPT courses, and then as a personal project during the summer.
+This is a MJ interpreter I wrote during my MIPT spring 2020 term.
+It started as a course project and then I was doing it as a personal project during the summer.

-This interpreter supports all necessary features every self-respecting interpreter or compiler has.
+This interpreter supports all necessary features every self-respecting interpreter shall.

-We've got classes, functions, scopes and more basic things like of course types and arithmetic here.
+We've got classes, functions, scopes and more basic things like types and arithmetics here.

-Mind that MJ is a language which is ideal for learning how to work with programming languages, so it is simpler than any real OOP language, but it still has all major features.
+MJ is a language which is ideal for learning how to work with programming languages, since it is simpler than any real OOP language, but it still has all major OOP features.
 More detailed description is below.

 # Mini-Java Syntax